arthurOmanko/VRKoumeiTool/README.md

 ## [Installation]
 1. Extract the zip file into User's HoneySelect directory.
-2. Run your Game execution file with "--vr" optino.
+2. Run your Game execution file with "--vr" option.
 3. Enjoy new functions on VR!

 **Caution!**